Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

     ```

 !!! note "Images in this Chapter"
     Images for this chapter were captured on a Fedora Linux machine running Gnome 44.2.
 The exact look of each window and widget may be slightly different, depending on the users operating system and application theme.
-We will learn how to manually change the global theme in the [section on app customization](./07_os_interface.md#theme).
+We will learn how to manually change the look of widgets by creating our own theme in the [section on app customization](./10_theme_customization.md).

 ---